grantwill74/notes-on-algorithm-design/slides/module_9/module_9.md

 # The flood fill algorithm

-Let's say the user has the paintbuck tool active, and the current color is `1`.
+Let's say the user has the paintbucket tool active, and the current color is `3`.

 They click in the lower left `2` pixel of the wide part of the blotchy pattern.
 So they want the whole blotch to be color `3` instead of color `2`.